Google Link to WGHS

 Contrast agents

-nephrotoxic contrast agents, and adverse reactions to the iodinated contrast agents
+Nephrotoxic contrast agents, and adverse reactions to the iodinated contrast agents

-the usual contrast agent [gadolinium chelates] has a good safety profile
+The usual contrast agent [gadolinium chelates] has a good safety profile

 None used